adamstimb/rmbasicx64/README.md

 ## Status

-A preliminary release is available featuring the original RM Basic user interface, expression evaluation and some simple text commands.
+Roughly half of the original language specification is implemented.
+The code has not been hardened so may crash unexpectedly or produce strange errors.
 Click the "Watch" button on the top right to get notifications of new releases!

 ## I want it now!